-Markham has a new Flood Control Program.
-It will improve storm drainage capacity and limit surface and basement flooding risks in urban areas.
+Markham is implementing a Flood Control Program to improve storm drainage capacity and limit surface and basement flooding risks in urban areas.

 To help fund the program, a Stormwater Fee is charged to all properties in the City of Markham.
-This fee, combined with revenue from the Canada Gas Tax, will provide dedicated funds for both approved and future Stormwater infrastructure improvement projects City-wide.
+This fee, combined with revenue from the Canada Gas Tax and other grants, will provide dedicated funds for both approved and future Stormwater infrastructure improvement projects City-wide.